Implicit correlations within phenomenological parametric models of the neutron star equation of state: Impact of parametric prior choices

-Secondly, of the existing parameters in the models, we typically find that only a few are meaningfully constrained.
-For example, the speed-of-sound model has only a single gaussian bump, and thus current astrophysical data tightly constrain this bump to be at densities low enough to produce pulsars consistent with, e.g., Refs.~\cite{Miller:2019nzo, Riley:2019yda, Landry:2020vaw}.
+Second, of the existing parameters in the models, we typically find that only a few are meaningfully constrained.
+For example, the speed-of-sound model has only a single Gaussian bump, and thus current astrophysical data tightly constrain this bump to be at densities low enough to produce pulsars consistent with, e.g., Refs.~\cite{Miller:2019nzo, Riley:2019yda, Landry:2020vaw}.
 This severely limits the flexibility of the model, as the logistic term is, by itself, not strong enough to support realistic NSs.
 In practice $a_1$ and $a_2$ are overconstrained in this model and $a_4$, and $a_5$ are underconstrained.
 As a result, the speed-of-sound model is the least flexible (and leads to the most stringent constraints) even though it has the most parameters.
 We find similar behavior in the spectral and piecewise-polytrope models, suggesting that the effective number of parameters in the models is fewer than what is nominally stated.

-Thirdly, due to the fine-tuning of the parametric models, attempting to redefine priors on parameters is generally not an efficient way to expand model freedom.
+Third, due to the fine-tuning of the parametric models, attempting to redefine priors on parameters is generally not an efficient way to expand model freedom.
 As an example, we consider the spectral EoS where we find that EoS candidates have \textit{a priori} strong correlations between parameters in order to satisfy causality and stability.
 These correlations were noted in Ref.~\cite{Wysocki:2020myz} and are also shown in Fig.~\ref{fig:spectral_reweighted_params_corner}.
-We find that the $\gamma_i$ are alternately strongly correlated or anti-correlated with each other.
-It is possible that other distributions, in particular distributions that upweight EoSs further from the line of strongest correlation, reduce the strength of inter-density correlations.
+We find that the $\gamma_i$ are alternately strongly correlated or anticorrelated with each other.
+It is possible that other distributions, in particular distributions that upweight EoS further from the line of strongest correlation, reduce the strength of interdensity correlations.